-Thank you for your time and I look forward to serving you on the County Board.
+Thank you for your time, and I look forward to continuing to serve you on the Craven County Board of Commissioners.